markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

 >```javascript
 >highScore = highScore || 0;
 >```
 >This conditional statement means if the `highScore` value is falsy, assign zero to `highScore`.
+Conversely, if `highScore` is a valid value, then that is assigned, not zero.
 For more information regarding [short cuts for conditional values visit the MDN docs.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators)
 >

 Let's test our latest feature by running our game and see if we can get the high score.
-Check the Application pane as well to see if we were able to persist our high score in `localStorage`.
+Save the file then refresh `index.html` in the browser then check the console and the Application pane to see if we were able to persist our high score in `localStorage`.

 ![High Score Local Storage](./assets/lesson-5/1000-high-score.png)

 Kudos on a job well done!
 Let's ship this to the `develop` branch after our normal add, commit, and push commands and then merge those changes into the `master` branch before the game jam deadline.
-The judges will surely be impressed with how much we were able to achieve in such a short amount of time and experience.
+The judges will surely be impressed with how much we were able to achieve in such a limited amount of time and experience.
 Let's remember to close this issue and then bask in our glory as we are now JavaScript developers.

 ## Reflection
-Great job on completing not only our MVP for our Robot Gladiator game, but also adding some nice features and error handling.
+Great job on completing not only our MVP for our Robot Gladiators game, but also adding some nice features and error handling.
 In this lesson we accomplished the following:
 * Managed time and focus by tracking bugs and feature requests in GitHub issues
 * Intelligently prioritized the Github Issues
 * Validated user input prior to operating on it.
 (Life skill!)